Claude Lightfoot: Early life

 Claude M. Lightfoot was born on January 19, 1910, in Lake Village, Arkansas.
 Soon after his birth his parents left him to be cared for by his grandmother, Frances Henderson Lightfoot, A former slave who managed to acquire a large cotton farm in Lake Village.
 Claude lived with his grandmother for the first six years of his life before moving to Little Rock, Arkansas to be with his parents.
 In Little Rock, the living conditions were much worse than they had been on his grandmother's farm in Lake Village.
-His parents struggled to put food on the table and this was a major factor contributing to his family deciding to move north.
-Different members of his family began to migrate north and by 1918 his entire nuclear family had settled in Chicago.
+His parents struggled to put food on the table, a major factor contributing their decision to move north to Chicago's South Side in 1917.
+Other members of his family began to migrate north and by the following year his entire family had settled in Chicago.

 In Chicago, Lightfoot began to develop his interest in politics.
 This is also the period where he began to realize more fully the disadvantaged position that African Americans occupy in society.
 He noted that despite the popular notion that racism in the North did not compare with racism in the south, Lightfoot noticed that as an African-American, Jim Crow would follow him wherever he went.
 During this time in his life, Lightfoot became drawn to Marcus Garvey and black nationalism.
 At this time he believed in black capitalism, and the idea that African Americans should form their own economy separate from the economy run by the whites and exploiting blacks.
-A few of the things that drew Lightfoot to Garvey were the poor treatment of African American veterans coming back from World War One, The race riots occurring in the late 1910s and early 1920s, As well as other members of his family who were also attracted to Garvey's ideas.
+A few of the things that drew Lightfoot to Garvey were the poor treatment of African American veterans coming back from World War One, the Chicago race riot of 1919, as well as other members of his family who were also attracted to Garvey's ideas.

 Lightfoot's formal education came to an end when he was forced to drop out of high school in order to help make money for his family.
 With the exception of spending one year at Virginia Union University in Richmond the rest of his education would be self taught.